The Montessori method is a scientifically based education approach in which children learn simply by exploring the world around them.

 - According to their needs, the teacher teaches interesting and relevant lessons.
 They strive to engage the child’s interest and focus on the lessons and activities.

-- They are supportive, offer warmth, security, and non-judgmental acceptance to each child.
+- They are supportive and offer warmth, security, and non-judgmental acceptance to each child.

 - They empower students by establishing trust and respect that fosters responsibility in children and joy in their learning.